 Bachelor of Science in Paralegal Studies

-This degree is approved by the American Bar Association.
-The Bachelor of Science in Paralegal Studies program is intended to provide students with the professional skills required to serve the legal community effectively and ethically as a paralegal or legal assistant.
-The program combines both a comprehensive academic curriculum and practical education in the role of the paralegal in a legal environment.
-The curriculum is designed to enable students to understand and articulate legal theory and apply it ethically to legal professional practice.
-This degree is offered and ABA-approved at the Los Angeles and Woodland Hills campuses and housed within the College of Letters and Sciences in the Department of Professional Studies.
+This paralegal degree is approved by the American Bar Association.
+The Bachelor of Science paralegal degree program is intended to provide students with the professional skills required to serve the legal community effectively and ethically as a paralegal or legal assistant.
+The paralegal degree combines both a comprehensive academic curriculum and practical education in the role of the paralegal in a legal environment.
+The curriculum is designed to enable students to understand and articulate legal theory and apply it ethically to paralegal professional practice.

 Program Learning Outcomes

 - Describe the American legal system and major areas of the law, such as Torts, Contracts, Property, and others, and understand the legal terminology in those areas.